oliwarner/django-multifactor/README.md

         'U2F_APPID': 'https://example.com',  # U2F request issuer
     }

+Ensure that [`django.contrib.messages`](https://docs.djangoproject.com/en/2.2/ref/contrib/messages/) is installed.

-Add multifactor to your URLs.
-I suggest somewhere similar to your login URLs, or underneath them, eg:
+Include `multifactor.urls` in your URLs.
+You can do this anywhere but I suggest somewhere similar to your login URLs, or underneath them, eg:

     urlpatterns = [
         path('admin/multifactor/', include('multifactor.urls')),